psyked/bootstrapvalidator/README.md

 status        | Can be ```not_validated```, ```validating```, ```invalid``` or ```valid``` validatorName | The validator name.
 If ```null```, the method updates validity result for all validators

-This method is useful when you want to use BootstrapValidator with other plugin such as [Date Picker](http://eternicode.github.io/bootstrap-datepicker/), [Datetime Picker](http://eonasdan.github.io/bootstrap-datetimepicker/), [Select2](http://ivaynberg.github.io/select2/), etc.
+This method is useful when you want to use BootstrapValidator with other plugins such as [Date Picker](http://eternicode.github.io/bootstrap-datepicker/), [Datetime Picker](http://eonasdan.github.io/bootstrap-datetimepicker/), [Select2](http://ivaynberg.github.io/select2/), etc.

-By default, the plugin doesn't re-validate a field once it is already validated and mark as a valid field.
-When using with other plugin, the field value is changed and therefore need to be re-validated.
+By default, the plugin doesn't re-validate a field once it is already validated and marked as a valid one.
+When using with other plugins, the field value is changed and therefore need to be re-validated.

 The following example describes how to re-validate a field which uses with [Datetime Picker](http://eonasdan.github.io/bootstrap-datetimepicker/):

+_The form markup_:

 ```html
 <form id="defaultForm" method="post" class="form-horizontal">